thiago-a-souza/MongoDB/README.md

 - **No Foreign Keys:** because there are no joins and the data should be denormalized, foreign keys are not available in NoSQL databases.

 - **Query-based design:** designing a database application using the relational model involves describing entities, relationships, constraints, etc. Once created, queries can be designed based on the data model implemented.
 By contrast, modeling a NoSQL application takes the opposite direction.
 Queries should be designed first and then the data around them.
 As a result, the underlying structure will store the data required for targeted queries.

+Despite the recent popularity of NoSQL databases, they are not replacing traditional relational databases.
+In fact, some applications that could benefit from the NoSQL model will choose RDBMS because they have been used for decades, and people are more familiar with this solution.
+However, they have different purposes and each approach has pros and cons.
+RDBMS are best suited for applications that demand ACID transactions, non-negotiable data consistency, and strict schemas.
+On the other hand, applications handling huge volumes of data that require high performance, real-time responses, and consistency is not critical, NoSQL databases should be considered.